Teacher Induction Program and Alumni Groups

 MAT in Jewish Day Schools/DeLeT teachers.

-At each meeting, dinner will be provided while participants socialize, share “burning issues” that have come up in your respective classrooms, and meet in smaller discussion groups in order to tackle specific focal topics for the night.
+Since 2020, these meetings have been held on Zoom.
+Teachers have time to socialize, share “burning issues” that have come up in your respective classrooms, and meet in smaller discussion groups in order to tackle specific focal topics for the night.
 You can earn 1 PDP per clock hour for your participation.